 ssh-copy-id utility is not available on your local computer, you can use the following command to copy the public key:

 cat ~/.ssh/id_rsa.pub | ssh remote_username@server_ip_address "mkdir -p ~/.ssh && chmod 700 ~/.ssh && cat >> ~/.ssh/authorized_keys && chmod 600 ~/.ssh/authorized_keys"

 Login to your server using SSH keys

-After completing the steps above you should be able login to the remote server without being prompted for a password.
+After completing the steps above you should be able to log in to the remote server without being prompted for a password.

-To test it just try to login to your server via SSH:
+To test it, try to login to your server via SSH:

-If you didn’t setup a passphrase for the private key, you will be logged in immediately.
-Otherwise you will be prompted to enter the passphrase.
+If you haven’t set a passphrase for the private key, you will be logged in immediately.
+Otherwise, you will be prompted to enter the passphrase.